 Why should businesses be concerned about air pollution?

-Reducing air pollution is good for business because ultimately it is good for people’s health and the environment.
+Reducing air pollution is good for businesses because, ultimately, it is good for people’s health and the environment.

 The World Health Organization and the Health Effects Institute are unequivocal in stating that harmful air pollution, even at low concentrations, kills.